ocaml/ocaml.org/data/changelog/omp/2023-10-23-omp-deprecation.md

 There are four major differences between OMP and Ppxlib, which all go hand in hand.

 The first major difference is in the library and therefore impacts how to write PPXs.
-With OMP, each PPX author had to choose a parsetree version to define against their PPX.
+With OMP, each PPX author had to choose a parsetree version to define their PPX against.
 There was no version agreement between different PPXs.
 With Ppxlib, each PPX author uses the same parsetree version.